wanyakrecipes/coft-web/content/library.md

 Christian, Brian.
 (2020) *The Alignment Problem*.

 Fisher, Mark.
-(2009) *Capitalist Realism: Is there no alternative?*.
+(2009) *Capitalist Realism: Is there no alternative?*

 Fisher, Mark.
 (2014) *Ghosts of My Life: Writings on Depression, Hauntology and Lost Futures*.